ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * YAML streams are encoded using the set of printable Unicode characters, either in UTF-8 or UTF-16.

-* Whitespace indentation is used to denote structure; however, tab characters are never allowed as indentation.
+* White space indentation is used to denote structure; however, tab characters are never allowed as indentation.

 * Comments begin with the number sign (`#`), can start anywhere